 Email John.
 Phone: 603-626-0211

 Born right here in Manchester, Adrienne spent her childhood in Derry, New Hampshire where she learned the value of hard work caring for her horses.
 She moved to the city of Manchester while pursuing her Bachelor’s degree in Child and Adolescent Psychology from Southern New Hampshire University, Magna Cum Laude.

 Development and Marketing Director

 Holly is a lifelong resident of New Hampshire having grown up in Derry.
 After receiving her degree in Communication Sciences from the University of Connecticut, she pursued a full-time career in the nonprofit sector.
 She has worked in a variety of roles including communications, marketing, fundraising and events for both Make-A-Wish New Hampshire and Children’s Hospital at Dartmouth-Hitchcock.
-Additionally, she works part-time as a traffic reporter on 95.7 WZID.
+Additionally, she has worked part-time as a traffic reporter on 95.7 WZID.

 She had the unique opportunity to hold the title of Miss New Hampshire in 2015 where she was able to meet many incredible people around the Granite State.
 She’s now an active volunteer for the Miss NH scholarship program serving on the Board of Directors.
-Holly is also proud to have been recently appointed as Chair of the Young Leaders Council for the Manchester Young Professionals.
+Holly is also proud to serve as Chair of the Young Leaders Council for the Manchester Young Professionals.

 She loves serving as a mentor and role model for children of all ages.
 Holly and her husband reside in Manchester with their daughter and dog.
 She loves reading, taking yoga classes, hiking, skiing, and recently learned how to play golf.

 Email Holly.
 Phone: 603-626-0211 ext.
 105